elamont174/cats-coffee-covers/README.md

 - SUCCESS CRITERIA:
 - ability to comment on reviews as a user
 - RESULT
+- Feature isn't included in this iteration.
+This would be considered a 'future improvement'.

 - *As a user I can 'like' reviews to show that I like them.*
 - SUCCESS CRITERIA:
 - the ability to like posts
 - RESULT
+- When logged in, users can like reviews that they didn't write.

 - *As a user I am able to 'follow' my favourite profiles so I can keep up to date with their content.*
 - SUCCESS CRITERIA:
 - ability to 'follow' another user
 - RESULT
+- Users can follow other users but can't follow themselves.

 - *As a user, I can't upload images which are too big and will disrupt the aesthetic of the page.*
 - *As a developer, the user can't upload images which are too big and could cause storage issues.*
 - SUCCESS CRITERIA:
 - If a user tries to upload a large image, they will receive an error message and the photo won't be uploaded.
 - RESULT
+- Currently, the photo will not be uploaded, but the error message doesn't show.
+This would be considered a 'future improvement'.

 ### Wireframes
 - ![Design wireframe](public/images/initial wireframe.png)